 A native of Hamilton, Ohio, Maus graduated from Henderson State in 2013 with a bachelor’s in general studies with emphases in history, business and kinesiology.

-Andrew Murphy is in his second year with the Henderson State baseball program.
+Andrew Murphy is in his fourth year with the Henderson State baseball program.

 Murphy will assist with coaching the Reddie infielders, work with the hitting game as well as assist with recruiting.